 - Multiple term start dates throughout the year.
 24/7 online classroom access

-These kinds of grad school interview questions could be especially crucial if you’re applying to a more career-oriented program—but it’s relevant either way.
+These kinds of common grad school interview questions could be especially crucial if you’re applying to a more career-oriented program—but it’s relevant either way.
 After all, academia doesn’t exist in a vacuum!
 You’re pursuing your degree for a reason.
 What is it?
 Here are a few tips on how to frame those goals for your interview.

 - Draw a connection between the degree you’re pursuing, your area of research, and your specific career goals.
 Show them why your graduate education could be a valuable asset!